koroshiya/zetsubou-games-src/content/mygame/sickness.md

 logo = "logo_sickness.png"
 icon = "icon_sickness.png"

 info = "Sickness is my first personal game project.
-Sickness is a Visual Novel which takes place in modern society, focusing on the criminal underworld of a town called Richmond."
+Sickness is a Visual Novel which takes place in modern society, focusing on the criminal underworld of a town called Richmond.
+Sickness was released in February 2016."

 story = [
 	"Sickness is a Visual Novel following the life of Suoh, a high school student turned violent criminal.",